plone/training/docs/react/intro.md

 ## What to expect

-At the end of the course you'll know how to write a basic application using React, Redux and React-Router.
+At the end of the course, you'll know how to write a basic application using React, Redux and React-Router.

 (react-intro-documentation-label)=

 ## Documentation

-Follow the training at https://training.plone.org
+Follow the {doc}`/react/index` training online.